TheWatcher01/ai-hub-landing/README.md

 npm run dev
 ```

-5. Open your browser and visit `http://localhost:5173` (or the port displayed in your terminal)
+5. Open your browser and visit `http://localhost:5173` (or the port displayed in your terminal).

+For the complete setup procedure, please refer to the [README.md of the AI Hub repository](https://github.com/TheWatcher01/ai-hub).

 ## Features